aws-samples/sample-geospatial-foundation-models-on-aws/README.md

                     └── config_<aoi_name>.json
     ```

-2. Step 2: Deploy the UI stack:
+2. Deploy the UI stack:
     * Navigate to the [UI](./ui/geofm-demo-stack/) folder
     * Update the config file by pasting the contents of the previously retrieved `config.json`
     * follow the instructions from the `ui/geofm-demo-stack/README.md` file to deploy the UI CDK Stack